annatrajano/annatrajano/README.md

 ---

-      - 🔭 I currently working at PUC-RIO as a Front-end Develover(MidLevel)
+      - 🔭 I currently working at PUC-RIO as a Front-end Developer(MidLevel)

       - 🌱 I have experience with: